All Episodes

 They did a CAT scan.

-I can't do an MRI because of my cochlear implants and a magnet in there.
+I can't do an MRI because of my cochlear implants with a magnet in there.

 $7,000 was knocked off my cost because I paid cash.

-Now you tell me it's not possible to save money.
+Now, you tell me it's not possible to save money because they didn't have to hassle with insurance.

 They didn't have to spend a minute of time with me filling forms out.

-I had to fill out all the personal data because I paid cash seven thousand dollars less than it would have cost poor some poor schlub who came in there with insurance.
+I had to fill out all the personal data because I paid cash $7,000 less than it would have cost some poor slub who came in there with insurance.

 It's the same old thing, folks.

-If the private sector takes over, if you have to pay for it and it's priced accordingly, the price is gonna come down.
+If the private sector takes over, if you have to pay for it and it's priced accordingly, the price is going to come down.

 The way this happens is with medical savings accounts and with tort reform.